rodricios/autocomplete/README.md

 ## Explain like I'm 5[*](#note-1)

+*Warning!
+This explanation is literally intended for young kids - I'm actually trying to see if these concepts can be explained to an audience unaware of the nomenclature used within the statistical [nlp](http://en.wikipedia.org/wiki/Natural_language_processing) and other machine learning fields.
+For example, my 7, 9, 11, 14 y.o. siblings, and basically anyone else who's ever read a story to a child - they would be a part of the target audience.

+If you've found this readable and informative, please consider putting on the goofiest face and reading this to your kids, if you have any :) If you do, please send me your thoughts on the experience.

+I'm only interested in lowering the barrier to entry.
+I should have included this note since the beginning (sorry to those who undoubtedly left with a bad taste in their mouths).

+You can contact me at rodrigopala91@gmail.com

+Thanks for reading,

+Rodrigo

+## ELI5

 No. I'm explaining this like you're 5.
 I know you're not *5* , *you guys...
 Chris, stop jumping on your sister's back*!